johnhenry/conversation-studio/readme.md

 # Comment Manager

-This is a simple comment manager that allows you to add, delete, view, and (re)arrange comments.
+This is a simple comment manager that allows you to add, delete, view, rearrange, and export comments.

+## Features

+- **Add, Delete, View Comments:** Basic comment management functionalities.
+- **Rearrange Comments:** Drag and drop comments to create replies or move them to the top level.
+Comments below the top level have a button to move them up a level.
+All replies move with their parent comment.
+- **Comment Metadata:** Comments now include associated user ID, timestamp, and content hash.
+- **Export Options:** Export comments in various formats:
+  - **Text:** A nested textual representation, including metadata and attachments.
+  - **JSON:** A JSON object representing the comment structure.
+  - **XML:** An XML document representing the comment structure.
+- **Live Preview and Download:** Preview and download exported data in Text, JSON, or XML formats.
+- **User ID Input:** Specify a user ID when adding a comment.
+A random ID is generated if left blank.
+- **Attachment Uploads:** Upload, view, and remove attachments before posting a comment.
+Images are rendered in the preview.

 ## Arrangement